adobe/commerce-cif-graphql-integration-reference/README.md

 ## Architecture

-The following diagrams illustrate the architecture of this reference implementation.
-It shows how introspection is performed in order to build the final entire schema, and how a GraphQL data query is executed.
+The following diagram illustrates the architecture of this reference implementation.
+It shows how introspection is performed in order to build the final entire schema.
+Some part of the final schema is "provided" by the `cartResolver` action.

 ![GraphQL introspection](images/graphql-introspection.png)

+This second diagram illustrates how a GraphQL query is being executed.
+The `cart` part of the query is delegated to the `cartResolver`.
+All the JSON responses are merged by the `dispatcher` action in order to build the full response.

 ![GraphQL query execution](images/graphql-query-execution.png)